mk12/notes4u/notes/mcv4u.md

     `[(1,3,|,4),(-2,3,|,10)]`.

-The first two columns represent the _x_ and _y_ coefficients resepctively; the last column, separated by a bar, represents the right-hand sides of the equations.
+The first two columns represent the _x_ and _y_ coefficients respectively; the last column, separated by a bar, represents the right-hand sides of the equations.
 To solve the system, we will use _Gauss-Jordan elimination_, which is a method of transforming the matrix to _reduced row-echelon form_.
 We want the columns left of the bar to have a diagonal of ones and zeros everywhere else.
 For example, if we were solving a linear system of four equations, the end result would look like this:

     `[(1,0,0,0,|,x),(0,1,0,0,|,y),(0,0,1,0,|,z),(0,0,0,1,|,w)]`.